lapinek/platform-scripting/README.md

 The use case for a client-side script is collecting information about the user agent's properties and its environment: [Geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/geolocation), IP, and whatever else that could be collected with a custom script running in a browser.
 Thus, the script needs to be written in JavaScript compatible with the browser.

-From the client side, the data collected with the script can be submitted to the server and become available to the server-side scripts involved in the same authentication procedure.
+The data collected by a client-side script can be submitted to the server side and become available for the server components involved in the same authentication procedure.

 ### Server-Side Scripts